Don't Forget These 5 Expenses in Your PCS Budget

-If you're going to be a landlord and put your home up for rent, there will likely be a gap between the day you move out and the day your tenants move in.
+If you're planning to put your home up for rent, there will likely be a gap between the day you move out and the day your tenants move in.
 Continued mortgage payments during this time could be the costliest part of your move.

 3) Pet Expenses